IbrahimAkbar-tech/StarlingTechTest/README.md

 ![example](images/showAll.PNG)

-Read more page: Order to make the application work is listed below in the snippet of code, uncomment one by one with correct UID's for corresponding URL's and UID's.
+Code snippet Post: Order to make the application work is listed below in the snippet of code, uncomment one by one with correct UID's for corresponding URL's and UID's.

 ![order](images/postRequests.PNG)